zhaoguohao/ScriptableRenderPipeline/com.unity.render-pipelines.high-definition/Documentation~/HDRPAsset.md

 You can create multiple HDRP Assets containing different settings.
-Assets can be set by either manually selecting a Pipeline Asset in the Graphics Settings window, or by using the [GraphicsSettings.renderPipelineAsset](API Link) property via script.
+You can manually select a __Scriptable Render Pipeline Asset__ in the Graphics Settings window, or you can use GraphicsSettings.renderPipelineAsset](API Link) property via script.